Batten DiseaseEn Español (Spanish Version)

 Batten disease is the most common form of a group of rare disorders known as neuronal ceroid lipofuscinoses (NCLs).
 Batten disease is an inherited genetic disorder that causes a build-up of lipopigments in the body’s tissue.
 Batten disease refers to a juvenile form of NCL, but the other forms of NCL can also be referred to as Batten disease.
-About 2-4 of every 100,000 births are affected.
 The forms of NCL include:

 - Infantile NCL

 - Adult NCL

 Batten disease is caused by abnormalities in genes that are involved with the production and use of certain body proteins.
 The disease results in a build-up of fats and proteins called lipopigments in the cells of the brain, eyes, skin, and other tissues.